danielapai/bioverse/docs/module2.rst

 Conducting measurements
 ************************************

 The Survey will conduct a series of measurements on the detectable planet sample, each defined by a :class:`~bioverse.survey.Measurement` object.
-A Measurement describes:
+A Measurement's parameters include:

-- the parameter to be measured (example: 'a' to measure semi-major axis)
+- ``key``: the name of the planet property to be measured
-- the relative or absolute precision with which the parameter is measured (e.g. 10% or 0.1 AU)
+- ``precision``: the relative or absolute precision of the measurement (e.g. 10% or 0.1 AU)
-- the conditions defining the subset of targets for which to apply this measurement (e.g. 'd < 20' for targets within 20 parsecs)
+- ``t_ref``: the amount of time in days required to conduct this measurement for a typical target (see below)
-- the amount of survey time allocated toward this measurement (in days, or infinite to apply to all valid targets)
+- ``t_total``: the amount of survey time in days allocated toward this measurement
-- the amount of time required to conduct this measurement for the reference target (below; only if t_total is finite)
+- ``wl_eff``: the effective wavelength of observation in microns
+- ``priority``: a set of rules describing how targets are prioritized (described below)

-To conduct these measurements and produce a dataset is simple:
+To conduct these measurements and produce a dataset:

 .. code-block:: python